Adam-Thometz/Reptifeed/README.md

 - Username: testadmin
 - Password: adminpassword

+Tokens for these accounts can be found in `/backend/reptifeed-schema.sql` *Please note that this login info is not available in the deployed version*

-Authentication middleware is located in `/backend/middleware`
+Authentication middleware is located in `/backend/middleware/auth.js`.

 ### Routing Overview

 Routes on the backend are divided into five sections:

 1. API routes (this provides access to the food API - login required):
    1. `GET /api/:species/foods`: Get all foods by species.
+(You can also put a searchTerm into the query section to search for foods)
    2. `GET /api/:species/foods/:food`: Get a specific food for a species.
    3. `GET /api/:species/types/:type`: Get a food group for a species.
    4. `GET /api/:species/treats`: Get treats for a species.